sverrirg/lua/flying_locations/README.md

 \
 ![Screen1](docs/images/fl1.png)

-List of slopes, that you can add, edit or delete from.\
+**Main screen is a list of slopes, that you can add, edit or delete from.**
-\
+* F1 - Send slope to F3F Tool *
+* F2 - Edit selected slope
+* F3 - Add new slope
+* F4 - Delete selected slope

 ![Screen1](docs/images/fl2.png)

 Add new slope.\